Reserve & online unit readings

 - Integration with MultiSearch providing a simple workflow for adding library resources

-- Students are able to actively engage with the reading list by ‘liking’, commenting on, and suggesting additional readings
+- Students can actively engage with the reading list by ‘liking’, commenting on, and suggesting additional readings

 For detailed information see the Leganto Reading Lists for Instructors guide.

-Leganto is currently being piloted with units in the Faculty of Arts.
+Leganto is currently available to any unit in the Faculty of Arts and specific Departments across campus, with the possibility for use in other units.
 To register your interest please email email@example.com.

 Longer term, the Library plans for Leganto to be one of its strategic initiatives supporting teaching and learning at Macquarie University.
 In future sessions the Library will work with more units to make their reading lists available in Leganto.
-For non-pilot units, reading lists will continue to be maintained in iShare (Equella), which also serves as a central repository for shared L&T resources.
+For non-Leganto units, reading lists will continue to be maintained in iShare (Equella), which also serves as a central repository for shared Learning & Teaching resources.

 For faster processing